Ngethe Njoroge

-Ng'ethe Njoroge (born November 10, 1928) is a Kenyan journalist and a former diplomat.
+Ng'ethe Njoroge (10 November 1928 – 24 December 2023) was a Kenyan journalist and diplomat.
+In 1970, Njoroge assumed the role of Kenyan High Commissioner to the United Kingdom, a position he held until 1979.
+He was married to Mary Morello, with whom he had one child, the musician Tom Morello of Rage Against the Machine.

 Biography

-Njoroge was born to a Kikuyu family in Kenya.
+Njoroge was born to a Kikuyu family in the Colony of Kenya.
 His parents, Leah Magana and George Segeni Njoroge, were pioneer Christians who attended the Church of the Torch which had been founded by the famous Church of Scotland minister, John William Arthur.
 The news and entertainment site Tuko has alleged that the elder Njoroge was born an ethnic Masai but changed his name from Segeni ole Mbuchucha to the Kikuyu name Njoroge.
 The elder Njoroge worked as a cook at a Presbyterian mission in Nairobi and later opened a store and a transport company.
 Njoroge has five brothers and one sister.
 His sister, Jemimah Gecaga (1920–1979), was the first female member of parliament in Kenya and his brother was Kenyan Cabinet Minister and Member of Parliament Njoroge Mungai (1926–2014).
 His cousin, Jomo Kenyatta, was the first elected president in Kenya.

 Njoroge attended Alliance High School in Kikuyu, Kenya and Busoga University in Iganga, Uganda before moving to the United States where he attended Central State College in Wilberforce, Ohio and then in 1960 he went to Boston University where he received a M.S. in journalism in 1961.

 According to an interview with his son, American guitarist Tom Morello, Njoroge was involved in the Mau Mau Uprising for Kenyan independence (1952–1960).
 Morello claimed in the same interview that his anti-authoritarian viewpoints are inspired by the involvement of his father in the uprising.